 The operation of removing top elements from the stack is PUSH operation.

-Even it is possible to implement stack operation using array.
+Even it is possible to implement stack operation using an array.

-What are the operations are involved in Queue?
+What are the operations are involved in the Queue?

 Unlike stack data structure, queue requires two pointers so-called FRONT and REAR.

-Here in above image, ‘Back’ pointer is same as ‘Rear’ pointer.
-So don’t confuse yourself.
+Here ‘Back’ pointer is the same as ‘Rear’ pointer.
+So don’t get confused.

-The operation of adding an element in the queue is Enqueue operation.
+The operation of adding an element in the queue is callaed as Enqueue operation.

-The operation of removing an element from the queue is Dequeue operation.
+The operation of removing an element from the queue is called as Dequeue operation.